 The drive starts in Front Royal and runs for 105 miles to Afton.

 If you drove Skyline Drive without stopping, it would take about three hours.
 The speed limit is 35 miles an hour.
-However, what would be the point of not stopping, there are so many beautiful overlooks, stopping to take a look is a must.
+However, what would be the point of not stopping?
+There are so many beautiful overlooks, stopping to take a look is a must.

 Here is our list of the Top 10 Best Overlooks in the Shenandoah National Park.

 In addition to the roadside overlooks, there are over 500 miles of hiking trails.
 This includes 101 miles of the infamous Appalachian Trail, which follows and crisscrosses Skyline Drive.

-Though it’s easy to get lazy since there are so many great views from the road, there are a variety of hikes for all fitness levels that make it worth getting out of the car.
+It’s easy to get lazy since there are so many great views from the road.
+However, there are a variety of hikes for all fitness levels that make it worth getting out of the car.

 Over 300 species of animals call the park home, making it a great place for wildlife viewing.
 On a typical visit you are likely to see deer, squirrels, and groundhogs.

 You may even see a black bear.
 The Shenandoah National Park has one of the largest concentrations of black bears in the United States.
 Though they roam throughout the park, it seems the North District is where they are most spotted.

 Most animals are active at dawn and dusk.
 Drive cautiously if you are in the park during these hours.
 We had several suicidal deer try and ruin our evening.